-In 1998, the school was merged with the Department of Athletics and Recreation, which provided co-curricular programs, services, and facilities to all U of T students, faculty, staff, alumnae/i, and community members.
+In 1998, the school was merged with the Department of Athletics and Recreation, which provides co-curricular programs, services, and facilities to all U of T students, faculty, staff, alumnae/i, and community members.
 At the same time the Graduate Program in Exercise Sciences became a department within the Faculty.
 The idea was to create a 'teaching health centre', in which research, teaching, and practice are closely linked to the benefit of both students in the Faculty's degree programs, and other U of T students.

-In September 2007 the Faculty of Physical Education and Health will introduce the new Concurrent Teacher Education Program (CTEP) in collaboration with the Ontario Institute of Studies in Education (OISE).
-This five year program will allow students to simultaneously complete BPHE and OISE/UT courses, including field experiences over a five-year period and graduate with both their professional teacher qualification for teaching at the Intermediate/Senior level and a Bachelors degree in Physical and Health Education.
+In September 2007 the Faculty of Physical Education and Health introduced the new Concurrent Teacher Education Program (CTEP) in collaboration with the Ontario Institute of Studies in Education (OISE).
+This five year program allows students to simultaneously complete BPHE and OISE/UT courses, including field experiences over a five-year period and graduate with both their professional teacher qualification for teaching at the Intermediate/Senior level (B.Ed.) and a Bachelor's degree in Physical and Health Education (B.P.H.E.).

-Today, approximately 550 undergraduate and 50 graduate students are enrolled in the Faculty's degree programs, and over 70,500 students are eligible for the co-curricular programs.
+Today, approximately 580 undergraduate and 60 graduate students are enrolled in the Faculty's degree programs, and over 74,900 students are eligible for the co-curricular programs.